Ak5cel/heartify-cli/README.md

 # heartify-cli

 A CLI tool to export and filter out your Spotify liked songs into playlists.
-With support for filters like ranges of date added, release date, genre, audio features, and more.
+With support for filters like ranges of date added, release date, genres, audio features, and more.

 ## What does it solve?

-As someone with close to 2500 tracks in my Liked songs (rookie numbers, ik), I needed a way to organize them without needing to move away from 'Liking' more songs.
-Heartify attempts to solve this problem
+Around 2500 Liked songs in, I needed a way to organise the chaos without having to move away from 'liking' any more songs.
+Hopefully, it's useful to more people out there with little time and a lot of songs :)

+With heartify, you may

-- Share your liked songs - Export them to a playlist ☑️
+  ✔️ Export them to a playlist - you can now share your liked songs!

-- Make a 'My Top Songs 2023' playlist - Filter by the year you liked them ☑️
+  ✔️ Filter by the year you liked them - make a 'My Top Songs 2023' playlist, for example

-- Make genre-mixes out of your liked songs - Filter by genre(s) ☑️
+  ✔️ Filter by genre(s) to make genre-mixes out of your liked songs

-- Make monthly playlists - No more adding songs manually to monthly playlists, simply filter by ranges of dates added ☑️
+  ✔️ Make monthly playlists - no more adding songs manually to monthly playlists, simply filter by ranges of dates added

-- Decade mixes - Filter by release date ☑️
+  ✔️ Decade mixes - filter by release date

-...and more
+  ✔️ Filter by audio features - make a workout playlist of songs in a certain bpm range, for example

 ## Getting Started